raymcdermott/space-xtor/README.md

 When clients connect to the storage they will be automatically transitioned to the new lead transactor.

-Check the [Datomic documentation](http://docs.datomic.com/deployment.html) for more details on the failover strategy used by Datomic
+Check the [Datomic documentation](http://docs.datomic.com/ha.html) for more details on the HA strategy used by Datomic

 # And push...